replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

 kubectl get installers
 ```

-Takeing the result from the previous command:
+Taking the result from the previous command:

 ```
 kubectl get installer [installer name]